Recipe: Seasonal treat is vegan, can be gluten-free

 Baking season, like fall planting season, is among my favorites.
 There are so many wonderful ingredients in fall -- pears, pumpkins, persimmons -- but apple is the king.

 I find, however, that too many apple recipes are so loaded with butter and sugar that you can barely taste the apples.
 So I've been reading through dozens of recipes to adapt to a healthy apple treat.
-The oneĀ here is pretty close.
+The one here is pretty close.
 It's vegan and can be made gluten-free by using almond flour instead of whole wheat.
 If you already have oat flour -- which is just ground-up rolled oats -- by all means use that instead of making the 1-3/4 cups ground oats in the blender.

 These apple crumble bars have just enough sweetness to be part of breakfast, but they would be delicious for dessert under a scoop of ice cream or a puff of whipped cream.

-From left to right, a Mutsu apple, Smitten apple and a Jonagold.
+Left to right, a Mutsu apple, Smitten apple and a Jonagold.

 Apple crumble bars

-Serves 9-12
+Makes 9-12

 Ingredients: